-Since 2014, TRIAL International runs a program to fight impunity and provide Congolese victims with assistance.
-It focuses its fight mainly on South Kivu and North Kivu in the east of the country.
-Bordering on Rwanda and Burundi, these provinces are the ones most affected by the conflict.
+TRIAL International is active since 2014 in the east of the Democratic Republic of the Congo (DRC).
+Bordering on Rwanda and Burundi, this zone is the one most affected by the conflict.
 Incessant fighting has been going on there since 1994 between the armed rebel factions and the national security forces.
 Civilians have often come under attack and tens of thousands of victims have been left in its wake.